-One of the most beautiful places to visit in all of San Francisco is the art exhibit created to mimic the beautiful remains of a fictional structure called the Palace of Fine Arts.
-This series of buildings, juxtaposed with a man-made lagoon that surrounds it, is a fun place for photo shoots, a casual stroll or even a picnic with the whole family.
-It’s free to the public and has such a unique look as it does feel like actual ruins you are walking through, here is a little history on the area.
+One of the most beautiful places to visit in all of San Francisco is the art exhibit created to mimic the impressive remains of a fictional structure called the Palace of Fine Arts.
+This series of buildings, juxtaposed with a man-made lagoon that surrounds it, is a fun place for photo shoots, a casual stroll, or even a picnic with the whole family.
+It’s free to the public and has a unique look as it does feel like actual ruins you are walking through; here is all the information.

 I took this directly from their site because I felt the history was so unique it was not worth paraphrasing.

 The Palace of Fine Arts was one of ten palaces at the heart of the Panama-Pacific Exhibition in 1919.
-The Palace of Fine Arts was designed by Bernard Maybeck, who took his inspiration from Roman and Greek architecture in designing what was essentially a fictional ruin from another time.
-While most of the exposition was demolished when it ended, the Palace was so beloved that a Palace Preservation League, was founded while the fair was still in progress.
+The Palace of Fine Arts was designed by Bernard Maybeck, who took his inspiration from Roman and Greek architecture in creating what was mainly a fictional ruin from another time.
+While most of the exposition was demolished when it ended, the Palace was so beloved that a Palace Preservation League was founded while the fair was still in progress.

 Palace of Fine Arts

-I really loved walking through this beautiful piece of art.
-It is such an interesting spectacle to see right in the middle of a San Francisco neighborhood and only minutes walk from the bay.
-You can stroll the ruins and marvel at the sheer size of the domed structure that can be seen from all over the cities high places.
+I loved walking through this beautiful piece of art.
+It is such an exciting spectacle to see right in the middle of a San Francisco neighborhood and only minutes walk from the bay.
+You can stroll the ruins and marvel at the sheer size of the domed structure that can be seen from all over the city’s high places.

 The added lagoon creates a beautiful compliment to the fake ruins with its lush foliage and walking path, complete with benches.

-If you come with your family you should check out the museum that is attached to the Palace of Fine Arts called the Exploritorium as it is a great place to see and interact with many different marvels of science.
+If you come with your family, you should check out the museum that is attached to the Palace of Fine Arts called the Exploritorium (no longer there, it has moved locations) as it is a great place to see and interact with many different marvels of science.

-All in all the Palace of Fine Arts is a must see.
+All in all, the Palace of Fine Arts is a must see.
 It is a beautiful display of art in the heart of San Francisco and should not be missed on any trip there.
-If you are visiting and looking for something else to do, it is a short walk from the wave organ as well.
-You can get directions or leave me a comment below.
+If you are visiting and looking for something else to do, it is a short walk from the wave organ, as well.